Trichomonas vaginalis: Metabolism

-Trichomonas vaginalis is an anaerobe.
+T. vaginalis is an anaerobe.
 There is an absence of cytochrome C and mitochondria, thus making oxygen uptake and synthesis of adenosine triphosphate via oxidative phosphorylation difficult.
 Although it contains no mitochondria, an analogous structure called a hydrogenosome, which is the site of fermentative oxidation of pyruvate, carries out many of the same metabolic processes.
 Carbohydrates, specifically those with alpha1,4- glycosidic linkages, are metabolized and eventually fermented to produce products such as acetate, lactate, malate, glycerol and CO2 under aerobic conditions.
 Hydrogen is produced under anaerobic conditions.
 Outside the hydrogenosome, carbohydrate metabolism also occurs freely in the cytoplasm.
 The Embden–Meyerhof–Parnas pathway is used to convert glucose into phosphoenolpyruvate which ultimately becomes pyruvate.

 Virulence factors

-Although Trichomonas vaginalis exists as a trophozoite in its infective form, its amoeboid form is also an important characteristic that adds to how well it is able to infect its host.
+Although T. vaginalis exists as a trophozoite in its infective form, its amoeboid form is also an important characteristic that adds to how well it is able to infect its host.
 The amoeboid form, which is pancake shaped, allows for greater surface area contact with epithelial cells of the vagina, cervix, urethra, and prostate.
 The pseudocyst form is also a way in which the microbe can infect more efficiently, but this only induced when exposed to cold and other stressors.
 These various forms are accompanied with differing protein phosphorylation profiles which are triggered by environmental pressures.

-One of the hallmark features of Trichomonas vaginalis is the adherence factors that allow cervicovaginal epithelium colonization in women.
+One of the hallmark features of T. vaginalis is the adherence factors that allow cervicovaginal epithelium colonization in women.
 The adherence that this organism illustrates is specific to vaginal epithelial cells being pH, time, and temperature dependent.
-A variety of virulence factors mediate this process some of which are the microtubules, microfilaments, bacterial adhesins (4), and cysteine proteinases.
+A variety of virulence factors mediate this process some of which are the microtubules, microfilaments, bacterial adhesins, and cysteine proteinases.
 The adhesins are four trichomonad enzymes called AP65, AP51, AP33, and AP23 that mediate the interaction of the parasite to the receptor molecules on vaginal epithelial cells.
 The best characterized surface molecule associated with one of the four adhesins is called Trichomonas vaginalis lipoglycans.
-This molecule is the most abundant on the surface of Trichomonas vaginalis, aids in sticking to vaginal epithelial cells, and can also influence how the human immune system responds, affecting inflammatory responses and macrophages in the body.
+This molecule is the most abundant on the surface of T. vaginalis, aids in sticking to vaginal epithelial cells, and can also influence how the human immune system responds, affecting inflammatory responses and macrophages in the body.
 Cysteine proteinases may be another virulence factor because not only do these 30 kDa proteins bind to host cell surfaces but also may degrade extracellular matrix proteins like hemoglobin, fibronectin or collagen IV.